lubojr/naucse.python.cz/lessons/beginners-en/testing/index.md

 Humans are not very good at performing boring repetitive tasks, that is the domain of computers.
 And, not surprisingly, that is the reason why developers write the code that verifies their programs.

-*Automated tests* are functions checking, with no manual intervention, that all features of the tested program work correctly.
-If made right, the tests should be lean and give quick response whether the program has issues or not.
-The testing does not give us 100% proof that the code is without errors but it is still better than no testing at all.

-The automated tests make modification of the code easier as you can faster find possible bugs in the existing functionality (aka *regressions*).

 ## Installing the pytest library